XxUnDeaDXxDEMON/karaoke-night/README.md

 ## Future Direction

 - Work through bugs in the API itself
-- Enable the user to delete saved movies
+- Enable user to delete individually selected movies they saved
 - Create and implement a section to display if the selected movie is available to stream and on which specific streaming services it is available (if any)
 - Enable user to create a profile/account
 - Implement drag/drop function to allow user to place their saved movies in a specific order ranking (1-5)